Why You Have Cravings and How You Can Cut Them

 So what can you do to help prevent cravings?

-Listen up, sister!
-If you’re someone who struggles with cravings, give these tips a shot!
+If you're someone who struggles with cravings, give these tips a shot!

 Eat balanced meals

-This may sound generic or maybe you’ve heard it so much but you genuinely don’t know what a balanced meal is.
-A balanced meal is one that has carbohydrates, protein, healthy fats, color, fiber, and food you actually like.
 When you eat balanced meals, it helps stabilize blood sugar and prevent cravings.
 A great example of this would be a grilled chicken breast with roasted sweet potatoes drizzled with olive oil, and a side salad with 2 Dove dark chocolate squares.
-Keep in mind if you’re eating things you don’t enjoy, you’ll likely still be craving something else to satisfy.
+Keep in mind if you're eating things you don't enjoy, you'll likely still be craving something else to satisfy.

 Eat more fiber